 If you require additional funding, some lenders offer the option to ‘top-up’ your loan—providing you have met your payments on time, and your business continues to perform.
-However, you may be required to supply updated bank statements and financial documents.
+To do so you may be required to supply updated bank statements and financial documents.

 Other limited company funding options

-Business owners running limited companies may come into challenges with securing funding from traditional lenders.
-Apart from the more traditional limited company business loans, limited companies have a few other funding options.
-Including:
+Business owners running limited companies may come into challenges with securing funding from traditional business loan lenders.
+Apart from more traditional limited company business loans, limited companies have a few other funding options.

 - Revenue-based finance: Unlike a limited company loan, you don't pay interest.
-Instead, you pay back a pre-agreed share of your future revenue.
+Instead, you pay back a fee for a pre-agreed share of your future revenue in monthly installments.

 - Merchant cash advance: Much like revenue-based finance, the lender withdraws a pre-agreed percentage of your card sales.